 procedure variable

-The search mechanism builds a finite state machine that simultaneously looks for all strings sought (there can be hundreds or thousands of them).
-Search time is independent of the number of strings sought and is a linear function of the length of 'text' searched.
-The core GftSearch can be embedded in a large number of applications since the user determines from whence the text comes and how to handle pattern matching when it occurs (See GftSearchFile for example).
+The search mechanism builds a finite state machine that simultaneously looks for all strings sought (there can be hundreds of them).
+Search time is independent of the number of strings sought and is a linear function of the length of file searched.
+The core GftSearch can be embedded in a large number of applications since the user determines from whence the bytes comes and how to handle pattern matching when it occurs (See GftSearchFile for example).

-The routine is very fast and examines each character in a file only once.
+The routine is very fast and examines each byte in a file only once.
 The routine is based on XSearch developed by Scott Daniels and Pentti Kanerva in the 1970s.

-Compared to BlackBox 'Search' it is about 5 times faster (This must be qualified since the first time 'Docu' is searched both techniques yeild similar times.
+Compared to BlackBox 'Search' it is about 5 times faster (this must be qualified since the first time 'Docu' is searched both techniques yeild similar times.
 It is the second and subsequent times that Docu is seached that the speedup occurs.
-I believe this has nothing to do with my initialization but rather with either Blackbox or Microsoft's directory allocation schemes).
+I believe this has nothing to do with search initialization but rather with Blackbox or Microsoft's dirctory allocation scheme).

 GtfSearch doesn't use any other CPC services.